DanWBR/dwsim/README.md

 ### Compiling

-The whole DWSIM project can be compiled using Visual Studio 2013 or 2015, only on Windows.
+The whole DWSIM project can be compiled using Visual Studio 2013 or newer, only on Windows.